shravan3161/Image_Recognition_/README.md

 Overview of Image Recognition and fundamentals of Deep Learning

-Loading and preprocessing datasets (MNIST and CIFAR-10)
+Loading and preprocessing datasets (FASHION MNIST and CIFAR-10)

 Conducted Exploratory Data Analysis (EDA) using Matplotlib